tjanas94/vibefeeder/.ai/db-plan.md

 -- Enable RLS
 ALTER TABLE events ENABLE ROW LEVEL SECURITY;

--- No SELECT policy for regular users - events are for internal analytics only -- System/background jobs use service role to bypass RLS for event insertion
+-- No policy for regular users - events are for internal analytics only -- System/background jobs use service role to bypass RLS for event insertion

--- Allow authenticated users to insert events associated with themselves CREATE POLICY "Users can insert their own events"
-ON events FOR INSERT
-WITH CHECK (auth.uid() = user_id OR user_id IS NULL);
 ```

 ---